MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 > ## Verify Your Licensing

->For immersive spaces for Teams, your users must have licenses for one of the following: Teams Essentials, Microsoft 365 Business Basic, Microsoft 365 Business Standard, Microsoft 365 Business Premium, Microsoft 365 E3/E5, and Office 365 E1/E3/E5.
+For immersive spaces for Teams, your users must have licenses for one of the following: Teams Essentials, Microsoft 365 Business Basic, Microsoft 365 Business Standard, Microsoft 365 Business Premium, Microsoft 365 E3/E5, and Office 365 E1/E3/E5.
 For Microsoft Mesh, a Teams Premium license is required during the Public Preview.
-If you plan to use Mesh scripting, you must also have an Azure subscription.
+If you plan to use Mesh cloud scripting, you must also have an Azure subscription.

 If your organization plans to create custom worlds for Microsoft Mesh, your world building team will need licenses for Unity.